Uranus and Neptune as methane planets: producing icy giants from refractory planetesimals: Growth of the Outer Planets and Accretion of Solids

 \subsection{Interior Composition After Methane Formation}

 As discussed above, the conditions are likely appropriate for chemistry to occur in the growing atmosphere of Uranus and Neptune.
 Demonstrating that chemical conversion is complete remains a future task for much more advanced models than currently exist in the literature.
 We note that even if the chemical transformation is incomplete, it still applies to a very large fraction of the accreted solids.
 Since modeling of partial chemical evolution is extremely difficult, we instead simplify the problem by assuming, without full justification, that the chemical reactions we invoke apply to all solids.
-The methane fraction resulting from the calculation below may thus be viewed as an upper limit.
+The methane fraction resulting from the calculation below may thus be viewed as an upper limit only, since (a) we assumed complete chemical conversion; and (b) organic refractories are dominated by carbon, but are not 100\% carbon like we envisioned in our simple chemical scheme.

 If the accreted material is indeed composed of comet-like solids, as we assumed, it is possible to estimate the effect of its methanation on the overall composition of the planet.
 Let $M_{\rm p}$ be the total mass of the planet, and $f_{\rm env}$ be the fraction of the accreted H+He envelope.
 Let $r_{\rm h:he}$ denote the mass ratio of hydrogen to helium.
 The envelope mass will then be given by